 The truck pictured here closest to the corner usually gets the longest lines.
 They are known for their huaraches, large oblong masa cakes topped with a thin layer of beans, your choice of meat or vegetarian options, plus shredded lettuce, cheese, salsa and crema.
-Hard to eat neatly unless you’ve mastered it; I’m jealous of the Mexicans who eat them without spilling a drop.
+Hard to eat neatly unless you’ve mastered it from birth; I’m jealous of the Mexicans who eat them without spilling a drop.
 The sopes, tacos and anything else I’ve tried are fantastic.
-There are 2 trucks that sell pupusas – Salvadoran corn cakes filled with various meats, cheeses, or vegetable items – on the Bay Street side.
+There are 2 trucks that sell pupusas – Salvadoran corn cakes filled with various meats, cheeses, or vegetable items, on the Bay Street side.
 The one with the blue sign gets ridiculously long lines, but not today.
 There is also an excellent truck with chile rellenos and other Guatemalan specialties, Antojitos Chapines, and a truck known for their ceviche.
 Closer to the corner are 2 juice/fruit trucks that also sell elote – corn.
 I’m addicted to their jugo de sandia – watermelon juice.
 Just like Mexico.

 Other options in Red Hook